HarshBelekar/Password-Manager/README.md

  - Passwords are encrypted using a secure Fernet key, stored in assets/secret.key.

- - Both password_data.json and secret.key are excluded from Git using .gitignore for security reasons.
+ - Both assets/password_data.json and assets/secret.key are ignored from Git tracking using .gitignore to protect your sensitive data.

+# 📦 Future Improvements

+ - ✅ Export/import encrypted backups

+ - ✅ Add master password authentication

+ - ✅ Add support for cloud sync or database-based storage (optional)

 ---